 Skin Cancer in 9/11 Survivors

-The 9/11 WTC lawyers at Turley Hansen & Rosasco, LLP have represented many clients with non-melanoma skin cancer and have secured the needed and rightfully deserved 9/11 Fund payouts for many.
+The 9/11 WTC lawyers at Hansen & Rosasco, LLP have represented many clients with non-melanoma skin cancer and have secured the needed and rightfully deserved 9/11 Fund payouts for many.
 Our team has represented clients with various conditions on the 9/11 cancer list, securing VCF payments for many individuals and families.

-Non-Melanoma Skin Cancer Conditions
+Non-melanoma Skin Cancer Conditions

 Non-melanoma skin cancer is the most common cancer in the world, which is one of the reasons it was added to the 9/11 cancer list of covered conditions.
 While it is often associated with sun exposure, those who were exposed to the fumes, dust and toxins at or near Ground Zero (anywhere south of Canal Street) are especially at high risk.

-Support Resources for Skin Cancer Patients
+Support resources for Skin Cancer Patients

-If you were exposed to the contaminated air at Ground Zero on 9/11 or any time during the months after the terrorist attacks, and want to know if you are eligible for 9/11 Fund payouts and cash payments, or are interested in having your claim reviewed by our WTC lawyers, please call us at 855-982-4636 or fill out a contact form here.
+If you were exposed to the contaminated air at Ground Zero on 9/11 or any time during the months after the terrorist attacks, and want to know if you are eligible for 9/11 Fund payouts and cash payments, or are interested in having your claim reviewed by our WTC lawyers, please call us at 855-353-4907or fill out a contact form here.
 See the full 9/11 cancer list to learn more about conditions and illnesses covered under the WTC Health Program and the 9/11 Victim Compensation Fund.